 DNS 462 Lighting for Dance (B).
 Covers lighting design, techniques, lighting production; relationships among designer, choreographer and other production personnel; and stage lighting as a spatial and temporal art form.
 Requires students to conceive, design and supervise lighting of a major dance concert.
 3 Cr.

 DNS 480 Dance Conditioning and Injury Prevention (A).
-(Prerequisite DNS 305) Examines various conditioning and/or somatic techniques, along with current information on injury prevention, giving both the dances and the trainer/kinesiologist/exercise physiologist an opportunity to understand the special demand Topics vary by semester including: weight and resistance training, cardiorespiratory conditioning, motor imaging, nutrition, and stretching and strengthening techniques.
+Prerequisite DNS 305.
+Examines various conditioning and/or somatic techniques, along with current information on injury prevention, giving both the dances and the trainer/kinesiologist/exercise physiologist an opportunity to understand the special demands of the dance discipline on the body and its health.
+Topics vary by semester including: weight and resistance training, cardiorespiratory conditioning, motor imaging, nutrition, and stretching and strengthening techniques.
 One or two credit hour courses are experientially based; three credit hour courses require theoretical study.
 1-3 Cr.
 Fall.

 DNS 483 Children's Dance I (A).
 (Prerequisites DNS 115 or DNS 205).
 Covers basic movement skills applied to creative dance with children, especially in the classroom; pertinent resources for children's dances; and how to work effectively with dancers and dance specialists.
 Is an evening class.
 3 Cr.
 Fall.